dipm85-cloud/visitor-management-system/docs/DECISIONS.md

 - Identify alternatives, risks, compatibility impact, and migration strategy before coding.
 - Small implementation details within an accepted design do not require a separate ADR.

+## NG-001 — Native JavaScript ES Modules

+Status: Accepted

+Decision: NextGen will use native JavaScript ES modules for all new modules.

+Native ES modules are agreed as the target architecture, but activation is deferred until the app is served over HTTP instead of opened directly as a local file.

 ## Decision Process

 Proposed decisions should include: